 A surprise followed when a lecherous young man decided to spread his body fluids in the beautiful South Korean waters.
 This was the moment the fish had been waiting for.
 They quickly returned to the sea near the village and the inhabitants were incredibly happy.
 Out of joy, they decided to build a penis park.

 The penis park, which we now know as Haesindang park, opened its doors in 2007.
 It started with a sculpture competition and a large amount of these statues ended up in the newly designed park.
 And until today, fish still swim in the sea near the local village of Sinnam.
 Mission accomplished!

 What to do and see in the penis park?

 A visit to the penis park will not take much longer than 2 hours.
 After all, it’s more about seeing the statues than really learn something from them.
 But a visit to Haesindang park also gives access to the Fishing Folk Museum, a museum full of… folklore and uh..more penises.
-It’s about traditional clothes, a history of the village and information of the Legend of Haesindang.
-The fishing village of Sinnam doesn’t have much else to offer, consists of a few houses and after a walk in the park you will leave for the next destination in South Korea.
+It’s about traditional clothes, the history of the village and information about the Legend of Haesindang.
+The fishing village of Sinnam doesn’t have much else to offer, consists of a few houses and after a walk in the park, you will leave for the next destination in South Korea.

 5 Funny facts and an impression of the penis park